IT3038C/IT3038C.github.io/docs/week-6.md

 ```

 Notice the output is an "array" with 2 value.
 The first value is our Node executable, and the second is our full path to our file.
-If I add an argument after the script by running it with some additional parameters, we’ll see those parameters added to this array.
+If I add an argument after the script by running it with some additional parameters, we'll see those parameters added to this array.

 ```bash
 node test var1